aaronbembenek/making-formulog-fast/docs/README.md

 You should be able to run these experiments on a moderately powerful laptop that has Docker.
 In the `vms/` directory, there are two archived Docker images, one for x86 and one for ARM; we recommend using whichever one matches your architecture.
 These Ubuntu-based images contain all the software (and scripts) needed to run the experiments we report on in the paper.

+XXX Clarify that ARM one is not complete

 Make sure Docker is configured to give containers at least 4 CPUs and 8 GB RAM; to see what the current setting is, grep for "CPUs" and "Total Memory" in the output of the command `docker info`.
 If you are using Docker Desktop on Mac, you can increase the resource limits following [these instructions](https://docs.docker.com/desktop/settings/mac/#advanced).